mikemcduffie/XADMaster/README.md

 * The UniversalDetector framework is included as a dependency for XADMaster.

-* The framework is mirrored here in preparation for supporting Simple Comic development on GitHub (<https://github.com/arauchfuss/Simple-Comic>).
+* The framework is mirrored here in preparation for supporting other projects on GitHub (<https://github.com/arauchfuss/Simple-Comic>).

+* XADMaster first appeared in v2.0 of The Unarchiver.

+* This mirror archives every released version of the XADMaster and UniversalDetector frameworks from 2.0 on to enable diff of the versions.

 * The intent is to keep this master branch of this mirror up to date with The Unarchiver site.